Efficient Approximation of Certain and Possible Answers for Ranking and Window Queries over Uncertain Data (Extended

 \subsection{Windowed Aggregation Semantics}

 As before, we omit windowed aggregation parameters ($\gbAttrs$,$\sortattrs$,$l$,$u$,$f$,$\agga$) from the arguments of intermediate constructs and assume they are passed along where needed.

-\textbf{Partitions} \revm{We start by defining \abbrAUDB relation which $\shortpart{\rangeTup}{\rangeRel}$ encodes the multiplicity with which a tuple $\rangeOf{t'}$ belongs to the partition for $\rangeTup$ based on partition-by attributes $\gbAttrs$.
-This is achieved using selection, comparing a tuple's values in $\gbAttrs$ with the values of $\rangeTup.\gbAttrs$ on equality. \abbrAUDB selection sets the certain, selected-guess, possible multiplicity of a tuple to $0$ if the tuple possibly, in the selected-guess world, or certainly does not fulfill the selection condition.}
+\textbf{Partitions} \revm{We start by defining \abbrAUDB relation $\shortpart{\rangeTup}{\rangeRel}$ which encodes the multiplicity of tuple $\rangeOf{t'}$ in the partition for $\rangeTup$ based on partition-by attributes $\gbAttrs$.
+This is achieved using selection, comparing a tuple's values in $\gbAttrs$ with the values of $\rangeTup.\gbAttrs$ on equality. \abbrAUDB selection sets the certain (selected-guess, or possible multiplicity) of a tuple to $0$ if the tuple possibly (in the selected-guess world, or certainly) does not fulfill the selection condition.}